ibm-cloud-docs/watsonxdata/view-edit-native-park.md

    | Spark engine endpoint | The Native Spark endpoint. |
    | Default Spark Configuration | The Spark configuration properties that are applied to any application that is submitted to the Spark engine. |
    {: caption="Viewing Native Spark engine details" caption-side="bottom"}

+You can also use private endpoints, see [VPE Gateway Configuration](watsonxdata?topic=watsonxdata-setup_vpe) to configure Virtual private endpoints Gateway in the your Virtual private endpoints.

 ## Editing Spark details from the console UI
 {: #edit_nspark_ui}